kyleecodes/Space-Api/README.md

 ```
 {
   "data": {
-    "answer": "The Liver",
+    "answer": "The ISS",
-    "category": 1,
+    "category": 4,
-    "difficulty": 4,
+    "difficulty": 1,
-    "id": 20,
+    "id": 9,
-    "question": "What is the heaviest organ in the human body?"
+    "question": "What is the name of the only operating space station?"
   },
   "success": true
 }